-Volodymyr-Volynskyi today may seem to be a rather unsighty town, but one millenia ago it was an important urban centre – a capital of Volhynia, historical Slavic principality.
+Volodymyr-Volynskyi today may seem to be a rather unsightly town, but one millennium ago it was an important urban center – a capital of Volhynia, a historical Slavic principality.

-This city was founded in the late 10th century and since 988 attained a status of capital.
-It is one of the oldest cities in Kievan Rus.
+This city was founded in the late 10th century and since 988 attained the status of capital.
+It is one of the oldest cities in Kievan Rus’.

-Decision to build this church was taken by the grand grandson of Vladimir Monomakh II – Mstyslav II Izyaslavovych, prince of Volodymyr, and later ruler of Kiev.
+Decision to build this church was taken by the grand-grandson of Vladimir Monomakh II – Mstyslav II Izyaslavovych, prince of Volodymyr, and later ruler of Kyiv.
 He decided to devote this church to Assumption.

 Church was built in 1156.
-In 1160, after the painting of murals inside the church, it was consecrated and became a cathedral to Volhyn eparchy.
-Church had very expensive and beautiful icons, books and other valuables.
+In 1160, after the painting of murals inside the church, it was consecrated and became a cathedral to the Volhyn eparchy.
+The church had very expensive and beautiful icons, books, and other valuables.
 For its time this was an enormous structure.

-In the church have been buried six rulers of Volodymyr (including Mstyslav who died in 1170), two bishops and many other noblemen.
-Rulers of Volhyn kept it in good order and made it into one of the most important churches in Kiev Rus.
+In the church have been buried six rulers of Volodymyr (including Mstyslav who died in 1170), two bishops, and many other noblemen.
+Rulers of Volhyn kept it in good order and made it into one of the most important churches in Kievan Rus’.
 Bishops of this eparchy had special rights.
 Next to the church was opened a school.

 In 1240 – 1241 the city was taken by the powerful armies of Mongols led by Batu Khan.
-City for most part perished and the church was abandoned.
-Happily Mongols did not destroy it, although many citizens died while protecting it and according to eyewitnesses the church was full with the bodies of deceased ones.
+The city for the most part perished and the church was abandoned.
+Happily, Mongols did not destroy it, although many citizens died while protecting it and according to eyewitnesses the church was full with the bodies of deceased ones.

 In 1491 Volhyn suffered from the Mongol raids again.
-After this raid the church was fortified and next to it was built a fortified residence of bishop.
+After this raid, the church was fortified, and next to it was built a fortified residence of the bishop.

 After the inclusion of Volhyn in Poland in 1569 it was decided to turn Orthodox churches into Catholic (Uniate) churches.
 After long quarrels Poles succeeded and in 1596 the Assumption Cathedral became a Uniate church.